63 Great Persuasive Writing Ideas

 • Persuade your parents to increase your allowance.

-• Adults and children should eat a variety of vegetables every day.
+• Explain why adults and children should eat a variety of vegetables every day.

 • Write a movie review of your favorite film.
 Convince the reader why he should see it.

-• There is no value in completing crossword puzzles.
+• Convince someone of the value of completing crossword puzzles.